- Birth registration

 - Attitudes and social norms on violence

 A name and nationality is every child’s right, enshrined in the Convention on the Rights of the Child and other international treaties.
-Yet the births of nearly 230 million children under the age of five worldwide (around one in three) have never been recorded.
+Yet the births of nearly one fourth of children under the age of five worldwide have never been recorded.
 This lack of formal recognition by the State usually means that a child is unable to obtain a birth certificate.
 As a result, he or she may be denied health care or education.
 Later in life, the lack of official identification documents can mean that a child may enter into marriage or the labour market, or be conscripted into the armed forces, before the legal age.
 In adulthood, birth certificates may be required to obtain social assistance or a job in the formal sector, to buy or prove the right to inherit property, to vote and to obtain a passport.
 Registering children at birth is the first step in securing their recognition before the law, safeguarding their rights, and ensuring that any violation of these rights does not go unnoticed.

 Universal birth registration is also part of a system of vital statistics, which is essential for sound economic and social planning.
 Birth registration is therefore is not only a fundamental human right, but also a key to ensuring the fulfilment of other rights.